 "Of course, the most interesting of all the bedrooms is the one belonging to the immortal George and in which he died.
 In it is the original four-poster bed whereon Washington passed his last moments."

 "This historic chamber is haunted; of that there would seem to be little doubt.
 Many people within recent years have slept in it, and they declare that they were awed by the viewless presence of the nation’s first President.
 They deny earnestly that the notion is based on imagination.
 Few of these temporary occupants have been able to get any sleep.
 Obviously, it is one thing to see a ghost, and quite another thing to feel one—to be aware of the nearness of a strange and brooding spectre.
 They all agree that Washington visits his chamber in the still watches of the night."

 "Mrs. William Beale and a friend of hers spent a night at Mount Vernon.
 At their own request, they were permitted to occupy Washington’s bedroom.
-In the middle of the night they were awakened by the sputtering of their candle.
-They had had lighted one surreptitiously and were burning it in the middle of a basin of water."
+In the middle of the night, they were awakened by the sputtering of their candle.
+They had lighted one surreptitiously and were burning it in the middle of a basin of water."

 "Fancied they saw a spook.
 It went out with a noise, and they began to feel alarmed.
 Mrs. Beale said to her friend: 'You are on the side of the bed where Washington died!'
 The other replied: 'No, I’m not; he died on your side!'
 Finally they decided that the question was doubtful, and there was no more sleep for them that night.
-They got up dressed themselves, and sat around until morning, scared by every squeak of the windows and at one moment were sure they heard Washington’s sward clank distinctly in a corner."
+They got up, dressed themselves, and sat around until morning, scared by every squeak of the windows and at one moment were sure they heard Washington’s sword clank distinctly in a corner."